 For every woman who will make herself male will enter the Kingdom of Heaven.
 [The Gnostic Gospels, p.49, from the Gospel of Thomas]

 How does a woman "make herself male"?
 Apparently through celibacy.
 The Gnostics don't care much for the world or for the flesh.
 Egyptian monasticism, which later become orthodox and spread through the traditional Church (before being rejected by Protestants), began with the Gnostics.
 It is perhaps the one enduring contribution of Gnosticism to Christian practice.
 There was a range in Gnostic attitudes towards the material body, from regarding it as evil, or an illusion, to just being inferior.
 But either way, ordinary activities of marriage, intercourse, and procreation are to be avoided for spiritual growth.
 Pagels characterizes this side of Gnosticism as due to "some extremists" [ibid. p.67], but I seem to have missed the texts where mainstream Gnostic opinion said something different.
-It doesn't look like it did.
+It doesn't look like it did -- I think this is Pagels' own wishful thinking.
 Although some Gnostics were accused of "violating strict warnings concerning sexual abstinence and monogamy" [ibid., p.43], abstinence is actually more consistent with the rest of Gnostic doctrine.

 "If spirit came into being because of the body, it is a wonder of wonders.
 Indeed, I am amazed at how this great wealth [the spirit] has made its home in this poverty [the body]." [p.26, from the Gospel of Thomas, Pagels' brackets and quotation marks]